Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at

 \subsection{NIRSpec Prism Spectroscopy}

 Given its large wavelength coverage, sensitivity to both line and continuum emission, and the number of observed sources, this analysis focuses on observations and objects where NIRSpec prism spectra are available.
-Our data sets derive primarily from publicly available programs or data releases (at the time of writing) using the multi-shutter array (MSA), and include observations over the Abell 2744, RXJ2129, and MACS 0647 lensing clusters through the GLASS-JWST DDT (PID 2756; see \citealt{morishita22} and \citealt{rb23}), GO 3073 (Castellano et al. in prep.), UNCOVER (PID 2561; see \citealt{bezanson22}), DDT 2767 (see \citealt{williams22}), and GO 1433 (see \citealt{hsiao23}), respectively, as well as the CANDELS-EGS, CANDELS-UDS, GOODS-North, and GOODS-South blank fields through CEERS (PID 1345; see \citealt{bagley23,finkelstein23}) and its associated DDT (PID 2750; see \citealt{arrabal23}), GO 2565, and the JADES survey (GTO 1181 and GTO 1211 for GOODS-North, GTO 1180, GTO 1210, and GO 3215 for GOODS-South; \citealt{bunker_jades}), respectively.
+Our data sets derive primarily from publicly available programs or data releases (at the time of writing) using the multishutter array (MSA), and include observations over the Abell 2744, RXJ2129, and MACS 0647 lensing clusters through the GLASS-JWST Director's Discretionary Time (DDT) proposals (PID 2756; see \citealt{morishita22} and \citealt{rb23}), GO 3073 \citep{castellano24}, UNCOVER (PID 2561; see \citealt{bezanson22}), DDT 2767 (see \citealt{williams22}), and GO 1433 (see \citealt{hsiao23}), respectively, as well as the CANDELS-EGS, CANDELS-UDS, GOODS-North, and GOODS-South blank fields through CEERS (PID 1345; see \citealt{bagley23,finkelstein23}) and its associated DDT (PID 2750; see \citealt{arrabal23}), GO 2565, and the JADES survey (GTO 1181 and GTO 1211 for GOODS-North, GTO 1180, GTO 1210, and GO 3215 for GOODS-South; \citealt{bunker_jades}), respectively.
 In total, the data sets amount to 13 programs over seven unique fields, each affording low resolution ($R\simeq30-300$) spectroscopy with a continuous wavelength coverage from $\sim0.6-5.3 \mu$m.
 A list of the data sets along with their targeted fields is presented in Table~\ref{tab:data}.